-(1) Totals may not add up due to rounding.
+- (1) Totals may not add up due to rounding. - (2) Reflects a non-zero weighted average.

 Freedom Mortgage has experienced substantial growth in its servicing portfolio in 2012.
 Freedom Mortgage retained MSRs on mortgage loans originated and sold with an ending UPB of approximately \$23.1 billion as of March 31, 2013, an approximate 118% increase compared to mortgage loans originated and sold with an ending UPB of approximately \$10.6 billion as of December 31, 2011.
 The recent growth in Freedom Mortgage's servicing portfolio is primarily attributable to the increase in Freedom Mortgage's origination volumes and its retention of MSRs on newly originated mortgage loans.